jsharkey13/cambridge-cstia-databases/tutorials/document.md

 tdb = tinydb.TinyDB('/path/to/movies.tinydb.json')
 ```

 Note the second import line.
-We are going to need this useful function soon, and we have imported it directly because we will use it extensively:
+We are going to need this useful function soon, and we have imported it directly because we will use it extensively.

 ### Getting the data